IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 here, but fortunately Radu's benchmarks suggest that `flat` deserialisation is generally faster, taking about 75-95% of the time required to deserialise CBOR.

-Quite a lot of time seems to be spent looking up names in environments, and inserting new names (about 80% for crowdfunding, 60% for zerocoupon, 25% for primetest).
+Quite a lot of time seems to be spent looking up names in environments and inserting new names (about 80% for crowdfunding, 60% for zerocoupon, 25% for primetest).
 Using de Bruijn levels could help with this: we already know that de Bruijn _indices_ help to reduce script sizes, and presumably the same would